 But our staff can’t do their jobs without the appropriate equipment — every piece is essential.
 Our warehouse employees unload pallets of food using forklifts and place them high on racks or in a freezer or cooler.
 They use pallet jacks to fulfill agency orders and load them into waiting vans.
 Our maintenance staff relies on a scissor lift to bring them high enough to clear cobwebs or add racking.
-This year, support from Wells Fargo helped us acquire pallet jacks, racking and a new scissor lift for our Comstock Park location — helping accomplish our mission.
+This year, support from Wells Fargo helped us acquire racking, a new scissor lift and a reefer trailer for our Comstock Park location — helping accomplish our mission.

 Racks are needed to store food as it waits for our agency partners to order it.
 Right now, the food bank is bursting at the seams, but it takes only one or two months for everything to be completely replenished.
 A case of canned beans that’s put even on the highest shelf, for example, will come down in just a few weeks.

 Leslie, who performs facilities maintenance, helped install the new racking and uses the scissor lift almost daily.

 “It’s beautiful,” she said of the racking.
 “It’s much better.
 There’s that much more room.”

 Like the racking, the new scissor lift is an important building block for the rest of our work.